pivotal-gss/dc.greenplum.local/README.md

 export LD_LIBRARY_PATH=/lib64:$LD_LIBRARY_PATH
 ```

-1. Generate a Service Principal Name (SPN) on the DC:
+- [ ] Generate a Service Principal Name (SPN) on the DC:

 Active directory requires Kerberos service principal names to be mapped to a user account before a keytab can be generated.
 Be sure to match the service name with the krb_srvname.

+Note with SAMBA AD, it's not necessary to add the realm when adding an SPN; it is automatically included.

 ```
 # Create the Account